 Secondly, the default database in single master k3s clusters is SQLite.
 This is great for small databases not seeing much action, but can quickly become a major pain if they are being hammered!
 However, the changed happening in a Kubernetes control plane are more about frequently updating deployments, scheduling pods, etc - so the database load isn't too much for a small dev/test cluster.

 If you want production, we'd recommend a full Kubernetes installation - we have a guide on installing Kubernetes on Civo with Kubespray.

-If you want a learning playground, development or staging cluster, why not apply for our #KUBE100 service - it's much cheaper, quicker to launch and you'll get some free credit each month to try it out while we are in beta!
+If you want a learning playground, development or staging cluster, why not apply to join our k3s-powered, managed Kubernetes service - it's much cheaper, quicker to launch and you'll get some free credit each month to try it out while we are in beta!